angularsen/swingerman-website/privacy-policy.md

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

+## Request to delete data

+Contact us by email on [oh.crap.studios@gmail.com](mailto:oh.crap.studios@gmail.com) to request deletion of user data.
+Provide your Steam or Oculus username to allow us to locate and delete your data.
+We will accomodate the request within 30 days.

 ## Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.